inspircd/docs/docs/3/commands/_cmd_servlist.md

 <!-- This file contains a page fragment.
 Any changes will affect all pages that include it. -->

-### `/SERVLIST [<nick>]`
+### `/SERVLIST [<nick> [<oper-type>]]`

 List network services that are currently connected to the network and visible to you.
-The optional glob-based nick parameter matches against the nickname of the network service.
+The optional glob-based nick and oper-type parameters match against the nickname of the network service and the oper type of the network service.

 #### Example Usage